logocode/nestjs-rollbar/readme.md

 ### Using the Rollbar Module Interceptor

-If you'd like to log exceptions globally, you can install the interceptor that is provided by this package.

-In your `main.ts`:
+The module can install a global interceptor for you, logging all exceptions to Rollbar automatically.

 ```JavaScript